 Figure 17.
-Sampa Digital Maturity Level Template (by Authors) [&]quot;The European Commission's support for the production of this publication does not constitute an endorsement of the contents, which reflect the views only of the authors, and the Commission cannot be held responsible for any use which may be made of the information contained therein."
-The CAMP R&D team works closely with the marketing team to communicate news on innovative new products and developments that are made.
-To further strengthen their Digital Maturity, Sampa regularly cooperates with universities and private enterprises in the region.
-Key Example of Digital Transformation When testing their products, Sampa simulates the challenges posed by real road and weather conditions by using salt-corrosion resistance metres from CAMP's high-tech equipment and rare testing machines such as MTS.
+Sampa Digital Maturity Level Template (by Authors) The CAMP R&D team works closely with the marketing team to communicate news on innovative new products and developments that are made.
+To further strengthen their Digital Maturity, Sampa regularly cooperates with universities and private enterprises in the region. • Key Example of Digital Transformation When testing their products, Sampa simulates the challenges posed by real road and weather conditions by using salt-corrosion resistance metres from CAMP's high-tech equipment and rare testing machines such as MTS.
 Thanks to the road data that Sampa collect from their customers around the world and these high-tech devices, they have the opportunity to monitor and perfect products in all possible conditions.
 Sampa have always attempted to integrate big data into every aspect of their operations.

 Figure 18.
 MTS test lab The research work conducted at CAMP helps Sampa comprehend the exact needs of customers.
 Furthermore, it also makes great contribution to fit these needs by developing new and improved products and services.
-In this way, CAMP has a fundamental effect on the interaction with their customers. • Challenges Experienced Real world field testing is very expensive, time-consuming and doesn't allow for "in-service" inspection.
+In this way, CAMP has a fundamental effect on the interaction with their customers.
+Challenges Experienced Real world field testing is very expensive, time-consuming and doesn't allow for "in-service" inspection.
 To save time and offset delays in development, Sampa supplement field testing with cost-effective mechanical testing in the high-tech MTS test lab, capable of providing greater testing speed, control and repeatability.
 The MTS test lab ensures precise alignment with original parts, enabling Sampa to bring safer, more durable and fuel-efficient products to market faster and at a lower cost.
-"The European Commission's support for the production of this publication does not constitute an endorsement of the contents, which reflect the views only of the authors, and the Commission cannot be held responsible for any use which may be made of the information contained therein."
 CASE STUDY 8: